Skip to main content

 Cyprus offers one of Europe's most aggressive tax incentive regimes: the Non-Domiciled Tax Status.

-How It Works Establish tax residence in Cyprus (typically 60 days per year) Declare non-domicile status (verified by tax authorities) Claim exemption from the Special Defence Contribution (SDC) on passive income Dividend income, interest, and most foreign-source capital gains remain untaxed Key Benefits Zero percent on worldwide dividends for 17 years Zero
+How It Works Establish Cyprus tax residence under the applicable statutory test (for example, 60-day or 183-day routes, subject to conditions).
+Declare non-domicile status (verified by tax authorities) Claim exemption from the Special Defence Contribution (SDC) on passive income Dividend income, interest, and most foreign-source capital gains remain untaxed Key Benefits Zero percent on worldwide dividends for 17 years Zero

 purely passive investor with no connection Who It Suits Investors living abroad with dividend-heavy income structures, business owners who can remit dividends tax-free, and wealth preservation clients seeking long-term passive income shelter within EU jurisdiction.